North West Ambulance Service

 NWAS provides emergency ambulance response via the 999 system, as well as operating the NHS 111 advice service for North West England.

 They also operate non-emergency patient transport services (PTS) for part of the region, and in 2013/2014 carried out 1.2 million such journeys.
 Since 2016, the PTS in Cheshire, Warrington and Wirral has instead been carried out by West Midlands Ambulance Service.

 Fleet

 NWAS utilise a mixed fleet of emergency and patient transport ambulances.
-The trust uses rapid response cars, and since 2017 have begun using BMW i3 electric cars In Central Manchester, some paramedics respond on specially converted bicycles.
+As a member of the Northern Ambulance Alliance, the trust shares a common fleet of Fiat Ducato dual crewed ambulances and Kia EV6, Hyundai Ioniq 5 and BMW X1 (F48) rapid response cars.
+In Greater Manchester, some paramedics respond on specially converted bicycles; cycle responders were also trialled in Liverpool during the 2023 Eurovision Song Contest.

+In 2017, NWAS began using 26 BMW i3 electric cars for use as rapid response vehicles.
+The rollout of electric vehicles in the NWAS fleet expanded with the delivery of eight Mercedes-Benz eVito mental health ambulances in 2022 and 2023.

 Locations and structure

 The trust currently operates from 104 ambulance stations across the North West.
 The most northerly station is at Carlisle, and the furthest south is at Crewe.
 It also maintains three Emergency Operations Centres (EOCs) for the handling of 999 calls and dispatch of emergency ambulances.